 - The bladder cancer may or may not have metastasized to the lymph nodes but metastases have already reached various other organs.
 This is T, any N, M1.

-The staging and grading method helps to categorize and define the different types of bladder cancers that manifest themselves in different stages.
+The staging and grading method help to categorize and define the different types of bladder cancers that manifest themselves in different stages.
 Armed with this ability to identify different cancers, physicians are better prepared to plan treatment and can attack the condition much more stealthily and adequately.